India's Maruti Suzuki sells 159,691 vehicles in April

-India's top carmaker Maruti Suzuki (MRTI.NS) reported total sales of 159,691 vehicles in April, down 4.4% from the month before but still marking a sharp recovery from last year when the country was locked down to help battle the coronavirus pandemic.
+NEW DELHI (Reuters) - India’s top carmaker Maruti Suzuki reported total sales of 159,691 vehicles in April, down 4.4% from the month before but still marking a sharp recovery from last year when the country was locked down to help battle the coronavirus pandemic.

 The latest monthly sales total includes domestic sales of 137,151 and exports of 17,237, Maruti said in a statement on Saturday.
 In March it sold a total of 167,014 vehicles, of which 146,203 were for the domestic market.